Henelik/AdaptiveResolution/README.md

-# Adaptive Resolution
+# Quadtree Renderer
-An adaptive resolution fractal renderer in Python 3.6.
+A quadtree based IFF renderer in Python 3.6.

 The program iteratively renders a fractal by starting with a low-resolution quadtree, rendering the corners of each quad, and subdividing quads which have the highest brightness multiplied by size.